smholvoet/smholvoet.github.io/_posts/2024-05-12-dynamically-adding-App-Service-firewall-rules.md

 If you have a use case where you need to allow inbound connection from Azure DevOps Microsoft-hosted agents to your App Service, you're in for quite the ride... 🎢

-## Azure DevOps networking and weekly JSON files...
+## Azure DevOps networking and weekly JSON files

 Having a look at the [Inbound connections](https://learn.microsoft.com/en-us/azure/devops/organizations/security/allow-list-ip-url?view=azure-devops&tabs=IP-V4#inbound-connections) section of the Azure DevOps documentation will make you feel like you've come to the right place.
 Just get the IP ranges for your specific region and add those, right?